 It is a two-player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice.
 The objective of the game is to be first to bear off, i.e. move all fifteen checkers off the board.

 Backgammon involves a combination of strategy and luck (from rolling dice).
 Luck plays a large part of the game, but generally, the better player will win the majority of games over time.
 With each roll of the dice, players must choose from a number of positions for moving their checkers and consider possible counter-moves by the opponent.
 The use of the doubling cube allows players to change the stakes during the game.

 Backgammon in Europe

-In recent times, with invention of the internet, Backgammon is again rising in popularity with the advent of online play.
+In recent times, with the invention of the internet, backgammon is again rising in popularity with the advent of online and mobile play.